 The first commercial district is termed General Commercial and is located in the existing downtown area, along Maple Street and at the intersection of Maple Street and M-66.
-Activities encouraged here are general retail stores and services, restaurants specialty shops and professional offices.
-This area should serve as the major commercial service area of the city in order to support existing commercial establishments and to maintain the character of the downtown.
+Activities encouraged here are general retail stores and services, restaurants, specialty shops and professional offices.
+This area should serve as the major commercial service area of the City in order to support existing commercial establishments and to maintain the character of the downtown.

-The appearance and efficiency of the downtown is an essential component of a healthy business environment, which is necessary for continued economic growth for the entire city.
-To this end, the master plan supports the improvement and design recommendations of the McBain Downtown Development Authority's Tax Increment Finance and Development Plan.
+The appearance and efficiency of the downtown is an essential component of a healthy business environment, which is necessary for continued economic growth for the entire City.
+To this end, the Master Plan supports the improvement and design recommendations of the McBain Downtown Development Authority and Tax Increment Finance Authority's Plans.

-Furthermore, the master plan encourages communication and cooperation among the city council, planning commission, and downtown development authority regarding all proposed improvements in the downtown area.
+Furthermore, the Master Plan encourages communication and cooperation among the City Council, Planning Commission, and Downtown Development Authority and Tax Increment Finance Authority regarding all proposed improvements in the downtown area.